 It is a violation of federal law to reproduce or share copyrighted materials, print or digital, without appropriate permission.
 Sharing materials includes posting content online but does not include sharing links to material posted online by another party.
 Saint Mary’s University of Minnesota considers a violation of copyright law to be academic misconduct.

-The Fair Use provision of copyright law permit students to make and distribute copies of traditionally copyrighted materials without seeking permission from the copyright holder in situations related to teaching, scholarship, and research.
+The Fair Use provision of copyright law permits students to make and distribute copies of traditionally copyrighted materials without seeking permission from the copyright holder in situations related to teaching, scholarship, and research.
 All decisions to share copyrighted material must be determined on a case-by-case basis, using the fair use factors.
 Students who determine that their use of copyrighted materials meets fair use guidelines must attribute (cite) the original source.
 Students may contact the Twin Cities Campus Library for additional information and for a copy of the U.S. Copyright Law (17 U.S.C. § 101).

 The University will purchase all proprietary computer software or site licenses.
 The use of copied software on any university equipment is prohibited.